Dechrissen/SpeedrunnerBot/README.md

 # Twitch Speedrunner Bot
 #### "Speedrunner_Bot"
-A basic bot for Twitch with speedrunner-specific functionality and Speedrun.com API integration, written in Python.
+A basic bot for Twitch.tv with speedrunner-specific functionality and Speedrun.com API integration, written in Python.

 ## Index
 1. [What Can This Bot Do?](#what-can-this-bot-do)